 - his Hasidic roots.

-However, the method is not a fixed or finished system and contains within it the seeds for its own ongoing evolution.
+However, the method is not a fixed system and contains within it the seeds for its own ongoing evolution.
 It is constantly growing in order to address the fresh questions and altered perspectives of new generations of students.